karllhughes/learn/_posts/2022-04-06-marketing-job-titles-and-roles.md

 ### Head Of Growth

-B2B or technology oriented companies frequently rely on a [Head Of Growth](https://draft.dev/learn/what-is-a-head-of-growth) to scale their brand’s presence and profit margins.
-This is a relatively new role in the industry, and is particularly sought-after by brands like HubSpot, Uber, and EventBrite.
+B2B or technology-oriented companies frequently rely on a [Head Of Growth](https://draft.dev/learn/what-is-a-head-of-growth) to scale their brand’s presence and profit margins.
+This is a relatively new role in the industry and is particularly sought-after by brands like HubSpot, Uber, and EventBrite.
 There’s a good reason why: these experts track, report, and optimize key growth metrics across an entire organization – not just certain departments.

 Most organizations expect three key functions from their head of growth: growth hacking, growth management, and growth nurturing.
 Other functions, including data analytics, are usually part of their daily responsibilities.